+'''

-$\begin{aligned} R' &= 1.164(Y - 16) + 1.596(Cr - 128) \\ G' &= 1.164(Y - 16) - (0.813)(Cr - 128) - 0.392(Cb - 128) \\ B' &= 1.164(Y - 16) + 1.596(Cr - 128) \end{aligned}$
+R' = 1.164(Y'-64) + 1.596(Cr - 512)

+G' = 1.164(Y'-64) - (0.813)(Cr - 512) - 0.392(Cb - 512)

-Where R'G'B' are gamma-corrected RGB values.
+B' = 1.164(Y'-64) + 2.017(Cb - 512)

+'''

 Figure 1 shows a direct mapping of the above three equations.
 Notice that three of the seven terms are duplicates.
-This term is computed once and fed to the output adders for the Y, Cr, and Cb results.
+This term is computed once and fed to the output adders for the Y', Cr, and Cb results.

-Figure 1: Block Diagram Showing Math Elements

-Virtex-II Implementation Examples

-The high density, on-chip memory in the Virtex-II designs increase overall system bandwidth by providing fast and resource-efficient FIFO buffers, shift registers, and CAMs.
+Figure 1: Block Diagram Showing Math Elements Virtex-II Implementation Examples The high density, on-chip memory in the Virtex-II designs increase overall system bandwidth by providing fast and resource-efficient FIFO buffers, shift registers, and CAMs.
 With embedded multipliers and improved arithmetic functions, Virtex-II solutions deliver over 600 billion MACs/s of Xtreme DSP performance.
 There are up to 192 18 x 18 signed multipliers in a single device, supporting up to 36-bit signed multiplications.
 Cascading these multipliers supports even larger numbers.
 The multipliers can be combinatorial or pipelined, running between 140 MHz and 250 MHz depending on bit width.
 These features make Virtex-II devices the ideal choice for implementing the color space converter.

-Verilog Examples

-As mentioned at the start of this application note, there are three different implementation examples.
+Verilog Examples As mentioned at the start of this application note, there are three different implementation examples.
 The following are the results of synthesizing and implementing each example.

-Implementation Using Behavioral Verilog (gen\model.\)

-In this implementation, the basic YCrCb2RGB conversion equations are synthesized using Synplicity.
+Three different implementation examples are detailed in this application note.
+A fourth example is a CoreGen distributed arithmetic approach.
+The CoreGen approach is not implemented, but estimated results are given.
+The following sections show the results of synthesizing and implementing each example.
+Implementation Using Behavioral Verilog (gen\model.\) In this implementation, the basic Y'CrCb2R'G'B' conversion equations are synthesized using Synplicity.
 All the signals are registered at the input and at the output.
 The synthesized EDIF file is then placed and routed using Design Manager.
 A timing constraint of 10 ns was given to the place and route tool.
 The implementation results are listed in the following tables.
 Notes:

-1. See Verilog file, gen\model.v.
+1. See Verilog file, gen model.v.